mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 15 May 2025

-- The average temperature today is 7.51˚C,
+- The average temperature today is 7.6˚C,
-- With highs of 7.51˚C and lows of 7.51˚C,
+- With highs of 7.62˚C and lows of 7.6˚C,
-- It may feel like 5.62˚C with broken clouds
+- It may feel like 5.9˚C with scattered clouds
-- The wind speed is 2.85m/s and visibility is 10000m
+- The wind speed is 2.61m/s and visibility is 10000m
-- The pressure is 1024hPa and humidity is 87%
+- The pressure is 1024hPa and humidity is 83%
 - The sun will rise at 04:14 and set at 19:54

 <!-- weather_marker ends -->